Check out these easy tips and tricks to learn what you need to know before seeing Harry Potter and the Cursed Child, in London.

 I've always been a massive Harry Potter fan, so when the script for Harry Potter and Cursed Child came out in 2016, of course I read the entire thing in one day and immediately began to dream of seeing it performed live, in London.

-Luckily for us, when we visited London last spring, we were able to see the production in the original theatre and I could not have enjoyed it more.
-That said, with two full, length plays, it's quite an undertaking!
+Luckily for us, when we visited London most recently, we were able to see the production in the original theatre and I could not have enjoyed it more.
+That said, with two full, length plays, Cursed Child is quite an undertaking!
 You'll definitely need to plan accordingly.

 Should I see Harry Potter and the Cursed Child in one day or two?